-This award is presented annually to an AAMVA member jurisdiction employee or other individual whose primary function is directly associated with highway and traffic safety efforts and who has had a distinguished career in this arena.
+This award recognizes an AAMVA member jurisdiction employee or other individual in law enforcement whose primary function is directly associated with highway and traffic safety efforts and who has had a distinguished career in this arena.
 The individual can be currently active or retired.
-One award is presented for achievement in highway safety in Motor Vehicle Administration (MVA) and one for achievement in highway safety in Law Enforcement (LE).
-This award is presented at the Annual International Conference.

 - Impact on highway safety